 - Stir in balsamic vinegar and add a little more salt if you feel it needs it.

 - Pile that deliciousness onto hamburger buns and dig in!

 Type of Lentils To Use

-Just make sure to rinse and drain them before using to get rid of any excess liquid and salt.
+I regularly have them stocked in our pantry because they’re just so darn convenient and super budget friendly (just make sure to rinse and drain them before using to get rid of any excess liquid and salt).